ray-project/ray/doc/source/rllib/rllib-examples.rst

     RLlib is currently in a transition state from old- to new API stack.
     Some of the example scripts haven't been translated yet to the new stack and are tagged with the following comment line on top: ``# @OldAPIStack``.
-The moving of all example scripts over to the "new API stack" is work in progress.
+The moving of all example scripts over to the new stack is work in progress.

 .. note::